 Medical professionals classify spinal cord injuries as either:

-- Complete, meaning a total loss of sensation and motor function below the level of injury, resulting in no voluntary movement or feeling
+- Complete, meaning a total loss of sensation and motor function below the level of injury, resulting in no voluntary movement or feeling and often leading to permanent paralysis

-- Incomplete, meaning only partial loss of sensation and motor function below the injury, resulting in some signals still passing through the spinal cord
+- Incomplete, meaning only partial loss of sensation and motor function below the injury, resulting in some signals still passing through the spinal cord and potentially causing partial paralysis

 More specific types of spinal cord injuries include the following: